Codecademy/docs/documentation/content-standards.md

 - SQL: ```sql

 #### Runnable Code Blocks
-Codecademy has an upcoming feature we're calling _Codebytes_ that will allow learners to click a button to run and see the output of a code block embedded anywhere on our site.
+Codecademy has a new feature we're calling _Codebytes_ that will allow learners to click a button to run and see the output of a code block embedded anywhere on our site.
 We're excited about this feature, and we highly recommend using it wherever you can!

 The syntax is simple: You just add `codebyte/` between the ` ``` ` and the language name in the first line of a normal code block.
 Here's an example for JavaScript: